django/deps/draft/XXXX-dissolve-core.rst

 groups:

-* "Django core": the set of people who have or have had permission to push to <https://github.com/django/django/>, or who have been members of the django-core mailing list, the #django-core IRC channel, or identified as members of "Django core" on the djangoproject.com website.
+* "Django core": the set of people who have or have had permission to push to <https://github.com/django/django/> or the previous Subversion repository, or who have been members of the django-core mailing list, the #django-core IRC channel, or identified as members of "Django core" on the djangoproject.com website.

 * "DSF Board": the Board of Directors of the Django Software Foundation.